 As cruising expands rapidly, finding new travellers wanting new and more exciting destinations, and as the Middle East, Arabia open up again ships are now using the improved Suez Canal to base themselves in Dubai. (see our Arabian YouTube Channel) We have ten films showing how to get round Dubai it is so popular, not just as a shopping mecca.
 Increased cruising traffic encourages new ports, places to park the cruise ships.
 New entertainment ideas, travel and shopping are required for the Middle East to replace falling oil revenue.
 In Doha, there is an old cargo port and pier which, developers are looking to open up as a super cruise terminal.
 Dedicated super cruise terminals are not new, even the Caribbean Islands are beginning to have ‘resort ports’, like Amber Cove.
 There are plans for many more.

 The new concept, the Falcon of Doha is a proposition, but it is a look into the future of cruising.
 It is an admission that the number of new cruise ships on the seas increases each year as does their size.
-Carnival, the American owners of P&O have 4 new 5,200 passenger ships being built and one is due to join the P&O fleet and dwarf the Britannia.
+Carnival, the American owners of P&O have 7 new 5,200 passenger ships being built; the first the IONA joins P&O in 2020, the second joins P&O in 2022 and they will dwarf the Britannia.
 Marella have taken the Mein Schiff 1 and 2, larger ships than they are used to.
 SAGA have the new ships Spirit Of Adventure and Spirit of Discovery while Azamara expand by taking a third ship you used to know as the Adonia and have called it the Azamara Pursuit and Fred Olsen have their heads looking at the drawing board as the directors agree it is time for a new small ship for their brand.

 Next you need ports.
 Ports that can hold not one to two but 6 or more ships.
 Like Tallinn the wonderful surprise of the Baltic which often has six ships parked.
 Take a look at how the planners think.
 Then, we draw your attention to the new problem.
 With a dozen new HUGE ships at sea every day within a few short years over one million new cruisers are required.
 That marketing problem is wonderfully discussed in the romantic cruise adventure novel, AMERICAN PORTRAIT (click title of picture, on Kindle or paperback).